Fdawgs/yh-myydh-crud-api/CONTRIBUTING.md

 If you have [Docker](https://www.docker.com) installed, there are commands available in [package.json](./package.json) (all beginning with `test:db`) that will help easily with building, starting, stopping, and removing test instances of SQL Server and PostgreSQL.

-With those in place, you can fork the repository, clone it, and then run `npm i` to install all dependencies.
+With those in place, you can fork the repository, clone it, and then run `npm ci` to install all dependencies.
 Make a copy of `.env.template` in the root directory and rename it to `.env`, configuring the environment variables in the file as required.

 ### Development Workflow